yiliansource/party-js/docs/docs/migrating-v1-v2.md

 -   `party.init()`

 Since components in the library are now lazily initialized, and re-created whenever they are deemed missing, there is no need to re-initialize it, since it's done internally.
-However, if you do not want the components to be lazily initialized, you can call `party.forceInitialization()` to manually initialize the library's components.
+However, if you do not want the components to be lazily initialized, you can call `party.forceInitialize()` to manually initialize the library's components.

 ---